 Creating function and CKafka trigger

-Log in to the SCF console and click Function Service on the left sidebar.
+- Log in to the Serverless console and click Function Service on the left sidebar.

 - Creation method: select Template.